PRIVACY AND COOKIES POLICY

-4. What personal or other data do we collect?
+5. What do we collect?

-5. What about cookies?
+6. What about cookies?

-5.2 Cookies are widely used to make websites work, or work more efficiently, as well as to provide information to the website owner or others.
+6.2 Cookies are widely used to make websites work, or work more efficiently, as well as to provide information to the website owner or others.
 Session cookies are temporary cookies that remain in the cookie file of your browser only until your browser is closed.
 They allow websites to link your actions during a browser session.
-Persistent cookies stay in the cookie file of your browser for longer (though how long will depend on the lifetime of the specific cookie).
+Persistent cookies stay in the cookie file of your browser for longer (how long will depend on the lifetime of the specific cookie).
 For further information on cookies, including how to use your browser to block them and how to delete cookies already stored on your device, visit: www.allaboutcookies.org.

 d) Google cookies: Persistent cookies (up to four years we believe) are set in connection with the following Google services on our site and these cookies may involve certain non-personally identifying information being sent to Google: